 After Implant Placement

-If you are missing all of your teeth and you desire implant-retained teeth, Dr. Shroyer can provide immediate teeth replacement on the day of your implant surgery.
+If you are missing all of your teeth and you desire implant-retained teeth, Drs.
+Shroyer or Moore can provide immediate teeth replacement on the day of your implant surgery.
 Patients no longer have to go without teeth.
 Modifications to your present denture or the fabrication of a new temporary denture to fit over the healing implant areas are treatment options as well.

 Questions About Post-Op Care?